kbaysal/nushyt/README.txt

 * Style
 * Animation/transitions -> WE NEED IDEAS!
 	- Can we animate out all the divs as they appear?
 We can make the <h2> tag move down when clicked?
 Animate between tabs?
+    - Added help box: hover on it, and it displays help text; however, need to make it so the text only appears after the box has transitioned to the new size.
+Tried playing around with delays, but it wasn't working.

 If we had more time:
 * have a pool of keywords for each entry so that if the person says they like animations for example, we will give a list of animations